New universal operator approximation theorem for encoder-decoder architectures: New universal operator approximation theorem

 \section{New universal operator approximation theorem}

-We recall that the overall goal of this work is to approximate any continuous operator $G:\X\to\Y$ between suitable separable metric spaces $\X$ and $\Y$ by a sequence of encoder-decoder architectures $G_n=D_n^\Y\circ \varphi_n \circ E_n^\X:\X\to \Y$ that converges uniformly to $G$ on every compact set $K\subset \X$, see statement \ref{fig:approximation_types:(B)} of Figure \ref{fig:approximation_types}.
-In this section, we prove in Theorem \ref{thm:sequential_density_normed} that this is possible if encoders and decoders from the EDAP are used for the construction of $G_n$, see Definition \ref{def:EDAP_normed_space}.
-If only statement \ref{fig:approximation_types:(A)} is desired, so when $G_n$ is allowed to depend on $K$, we further present a corresponding universal approximation theorem at the end of this section.
-For this weaker type of approximation, the definition of EDAP can be relaxed, which would then also allow for the consideration of non-separable spaces.
+We recall that one of the main goals of this work is to approximate any continuous operator $G:\X\to\Y$ between suitable separable metric spaces $\X$ and $\Y$ by a sequence of encoder-decoder architectures $G_n=D_n^\Y\circ \varphi_n \circ E_n^\X:\X\to \Y$ that converges uniformly to $G$ on every compact set $K\subseteq \X$, see statement \labelcref{fig:approximation_types:(B)} of \Cref{fig:approximation_types}.
+In this section, we prove in \Cref{thm:sequential_density_normed} that this is possible if encoders and decoders from the input- and output-EDAP are used for the construction of $G_n$, see \Cref{def:input_EDAP,def:output_EDAP}.
+If only statement \labelcref{fig:approximation_types:(A)} is desired, so when $G_n$ is allowed to depend on $K$, we further present a corresponding universal approximation theorem at the end of this section.
+For this weaker type of approximation, the definitions of the EDAPs can be relaxed, which would then also allow for the consideration of non-separable spaces.

-Due to the encoding and decoding, the operator approximation task can be reduced to a function approximation task, that is, approximating functions between euclidean spaces $\K^a$ by $\varphi_n$ used in the encoder-decoder architecture $G_n=D_n^\Y\circ \varphi_n \circ E_n$.
+Due to the encoding and decoding, the operator approximation task can be reduced to a function approximation task, that is, approximating functions between spaces $\K^a$ by $\varphi_n$ used in the encoder-decoder architecture $G_n=D_n^\Y\circ \varphi_n \circ E_n^\X$.
 Therefore, the functions $\varphi_n$ must be chosen from a sufficiently rich set of functions, which leads to the term of universal function approximators.
 A similar terminology and definition has been considered, for example, within the work of Kratsios et al. \cite[Definition 2.11]{kratsios2023}.